Taiwan Hikes

 Weather Warning

-If the Taiwan Central Weather Administration issues a sea typhoon warning, land typhoon warning, torrential rain warning, or other warnings, National Parks will revoke the permits, and hikers cannot continue their hikes.
+When the Taiwan Central Weather Administration issues a sea typhoon warning or other nature disasters warning, National Parks close the trails and revoke permits.

 Don't Hike After Typhoons or Torrential Rain